Croyangi/more-bosses/README.md

 Garlicbread_exe - Multiplayer testing
-Loader - Translating More Bosses+ to Brazil/Portuguese Shamwig - Translating More Bosses+ to Spanish Creepermagnet_ - A massive inspiration for datapacks, programming, and techniques
+Loader - Translating More Bosses+ to Brazil/Portuguese Shamwig - Translating More Bosses+ to Spanish Creepermagnet_ - Helped in progamming, as well as a massive inspiration for datapacks, programming, and techniques.

 # Contact Info
 Cro/Discord - Cro#2864